Toronto Raptors may not be done making moves following Siakam blockbuster

 "I was just kind of trying to be in the right spots.
 Trying to make an imprint on the game with a defensive end.
 Trying to get some steals." – Bruce Brown

 Despite that, Brown may be the key piece to another trade the Raptors decide to make in the coming weeks.
-After all these trades, Toronto seems a little guard-heavy right now and may seek another frontcourt piece with Jakob Poeltl still injured and Christian Koloko's return to play uncertain amid a report from Shams Charania that detailed he was dealing with blood clots.
+After all these trades, Toronto seems a little guard-heavy right now and may seek another frontcourt piece with Jakob Poeltl still injured and Christian Koloko being waived amid a report from Shams Charania that said he has been dealing with blood clots.

 Toronto also has an abundance of draft picks to use in potential deals.
 Masai Ujiri mentioned Thursday afternoon in his press conference that it's likely the Raptors won't use all of those 2024 draft picks, so they could be used to boost deals.
 Don't relax yet, there is still lots of time before the deadline and the Raptors may still be heavily in the market.